Kane Richardson: Career

 Richardson had a breakout season in 2012–13, particularly in the Ryobi Cup where he took 21 wickets in just five matches with a very good average of 13.8, including a six-wicket haul against Queensland.
 On the back of his strong performances for South Australia and the Adelaide Strikers, Richardson replaced the injured Mitchell Starc in the 2nd One Day international against Sri Lanka on 13 January 2013, making his international debut.
 In his first One Day International, he got a first ball duck lbw to Lasith Malinga and the fine figures of 6 overs, 3 maidens and no wickets for 15 runs when he was removed by umpire Marais Erasmus for repeatedly running on the pitch in his follow through.
 He was forced to remodel his follow through during the rest of the season, but he continued to impress in domestic cricket with a five wicket haul against Victoria and six wickets against New South Wales.

 Richardson made international headlines when he was bought by Pune Warriors in the 2013 IPL player's auction for $700,000, the third-highest price of any player that season despite the fact he had only played six first-class matches to that point.
 He went on to play just three matches in the 2013 season and before the following season was bought by Rajasthan Royals, playing seven matches and taking 11 wickets.
 This ended up being his only season with the team as, though he was then retained by the Royals for the 2015 season, he withdrew from the tournament for personal reasons.

 During 2014 Richardson played for Australia A in a series of matches in Darwin.
 He had very good form, taking 13 wickets at an average of 11.30 and earning a return to Australia's ODI team for the 2014 Zimbabwe Tri-Series.
 He impressed Australian selectors enough to be included in both the ODI and T20I squad for Australia's matches against Pakistan in the United Arab Emirates.
 He made his Twenty20 International debut for Australia against Pakistan in the United Arab Emirates in October 2014.
-Despite his successes in 2014, Richardson was unable to secure his spot in the national side and wasn't included in the Australia A squad in 2015.
+Despite his successes in 2014, Richardson was unable to secure his spot in the national team and wasn't included in the Australia A squad in 2015.